Light rail in Sydney: Public-private partnership

 In March 1994, the Sydney Light Rail Company (SLRC) was formed.
 SLRC was awarded a 30-year concession to operate the light rail system until February 2028 when ownership would pass to the New South Wales Government.
 The contract gave the company significant control over the commercial arrangements relating to future extensions or interconnecting lines.
 Operation of the line was contracted to TNT Transit Systems, which also owned the Sydney Monorail.

-The SLRC purchased TNT Transit Systems in August 1998 as part of a joint venture with CGEA Transport.
+In August 1998, the SLRC purchased TNT Transit Systems as part of a joint venture with CGEA Transport.
 This resulted in CGEA Transport taking over the light rail operating contract.
 CGEA Transport and its successors have operated the inner city light rail network ever since.

-In early 2001, Connex (renamed from CGEA Transport in 1999) sold its share of the monorail to the SLRC, bringing the monorail and light rail under unified ownership and leading to the formation of Metro Transport Sydney.
+In early 2001, Connex, renamed from CGEA Transport in 1999, sold its share of the monorail to the SLRC, bringing the monorail and light rail under unified ownership and leading to the formation of Metro Transport Sydney.

-The New South Wales Government purchased Metro Transport Sydney in March 2012, and the company was placed under the control of Transport for NSW.
-The purchase removed the contractual restrictions on expanding the light rail network and allowed the government to dismantle the monorail, assisting its plans to redevelop the Sydney Convention & Exhibition Centre.
+In March 2012, the New South Wales Government purchased Metro Transport Sydney, and the company was placed under the control of Transport for NSW.
+The purchase removed the contractual restrictions on expanding the light rail system and allowed the government to dismantle the monorail, assisting its plans to redevelop the Sydney Convention & Exhibition Centre.